ucdavisdatalab/workshop_research_computing/chapters/04_case_by_case_practices.md

 This chapter covers case-by-case practices for reproducibility.
 Many of these practices require substantial effort to adopt or require specific technical knowledge.
-They can be important and even essential for certain kinds of projects, but we feel they aren't broadly applicable in the ways that core and case-by-case core practices are.
+They can be important and even essential for certain kinds of projects, but we feel they aren't broadly applicable in the ways that primary and secondary practices are.
 DataLab occasionally adopts these practices.
 Read this chapter when you feel like you've mastered the practices in the previous chapters and want to learn even more.